Rovaniemen Palloseura

 Rovaniemen Palloseura (RoPS) is a football club founded in 1950 and based in Rovaniemi, Finland.
-In 2019 RoPS participated in the Finnish Premier Division, (Veikkausliiga) marking their 32nd season in the top flight (previously called "Veikkausliiga") since 1981.
+RoPS played in the Finnish Premier Division, (Veikkausliiga) for 32 years, from 1981 to 2021.
+In 2021, RoPS withdrew from professional football and voluntarily relegated to the amateur Kakkonen division.
 The club plays home games at the Rovaniemen Keskuskenttä in the Arctic Circle of Lapland.

-The closest affiliated team is RoPS/2 from Kakkonen who participates in the third tier of Finnish football.

 History

 RoPS have won the Finnish Cup on two occasions, in 1986 and 2013, and were runners-up in 1962.
 They placed third in the Finnish Premier Division in 1988 and 1989, before finishing as runner-up in 2015, losing out on the title by 1 point to eventual champions SJK.
 The club's most notable international achievement was reaching the quarter-finals of the European Cup-Winners' Cup in 1987–88 against Marseille.

 Match fixing allegations and scandal

 Throughout the 2000s, RoPS became infamous for suspected involvement in match fixing.

 In spring 2011 the Finnish National Bureau of Investigation started a large investigation into match fixing.
 On February 25 Singaporean businessman Wilson Raj Perumal, a convicted match fixer, was arrested after entering Finland with a fake passport.
 The National Bureau of Investigation suspected that over 30 games between 2008 and 2011, mostly from the Finnish premier league, had been fixed or manipulated.

 On July 19, 2011, the Rovaniemi Court of Appeal convicted Perumal and nine RoPS players of match-fixing.
 Altogether 24 games had been manipulated, and the intended score had been achieved in 11 of them.
 Perumal was sentenced to two years in prison and ordered to return 150,000 euros deemed to be match-fixing profits.
 The bribes ranged from 500 euros offered to one player to a total of 80,000 euros offered to eight players.
 The highest total of bribes for one individual was slightly over 40,000 euros.
 The players received suspended sentences.
 The sentenced players were six Zambian and two Georgian players: Godfrey Chibanga, Chileshe Chibwe, Francis Kombe, Stephen Kunda, Christopher Musonda, Chanda Mwaba, Nchimunya Mweetwa, Pavle Khorguashvili, and Valter Khorguashvili.